-- Consulting/Advisory services: Arrangement of structured financing, provision of M&A advisory services, applying DBJ's industry research function and expertise in environmental and technology evaluations. - Asset management services: Provision of investment opportunities and supporting services.
+- Loans: Provision of medium- and long-term financing, as well as project financing and other forms of structured and/or subordinated financing. - Investment: Provision of mezzanine and equity financing - Consulting/Advisory services: Arrangement of structured financing, provision of M&A advisory services, applying DBJ's industry research function and expertise in environmental and technology evaluations. - Asset management services: Provision of investment opportunities and supporting services.

-Beginning with the anti-pollution measures implemented in the late 1960's and early 70's, DBJ has provided more than 3 trillion yen in investments and loans for environmental measures.
-Furthermore, DBJ states that it has advanced its commitment on sustainability by issuing the inaugural green bond as well as the first and second sustainability bond in 2014, 2015 and 2016, respectively.
+Beginning with the anti-pollution measures implemented in the late 1960s and early 70s, DBJ and its predecessor has provided more than 3 trillion yen in investments and loans for environmental measures.
+Furthermore, DBJ states that it has advanced its commitment on sustainability by issuing the inaugural green bond in 2014 as well as the first, second and third sustainability bond in 2015, 2016 and 2017, respectively.